Lego Coin (LEGO) Trading Down 17.3% Over Last 7 Days

 [Whitepaper](https://www.cryptocompare.com/media/40420705/legocoin%5Fwhitepaper-v1.pdf)”

-It is usually not possible to buy alternative cryptocurrencies such as Lego Coin directly using US dollars.
-Investors seeking to acquire Lego Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lego Coin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Lego Coin directly using US dollars.
+Investors seeking to acquire Lego Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lego Coin using one of the exchanges listed above.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.